Revealing the Big Break: How Mississippi Mud Cores Shed Light on Antarctica’s Ice Sheet Formation and Global Cooling Event

 “The Eocene-Oligocene transition is probably the greatest climatic cooling event on the planet and has had a major impact on Earth’s history.
 As sea levels fell during this transition, we can observe how a temporary brake on atmospheric cooling occurred with the release of large amounts of carbon dioxide sequestered in coastal regions around the Mississippi River Basin. .

-“This solves a puzzle about the timing of the transition and suggests that the beginnings of this event and the formation of the Antarctic ice sheets began some 300,000 years earlier.
+“This solves a puzzle regarding the timing of the transition and suggests that the beginnings of this event and the formation of the Antarctic ice sheets began some 300,000 years earlier.
 Once the organic carbon brake was exhausted, the transition was released to continue its evolution to the colder state of the last 34 million years.

 The research team studied samples of marine clay covering a depth of around 137m – and compared them to other key records from this event, including those from the middle of the Pacific Ocean.
 The team was able to use data from the new samples to fill in gaps in the geological record, showing how sediments deposited in the area have changed over time and providing more accurate timings for the sea level drop that signaled the formation of ice caps. .